Last Updated: July 6, 2026

 This exercise series focuses on Acquiring the Project Team.
 In this series, you will:

-• Level workloads
+• Level resource workloads by:

-By replacing or reassigning resources around availability.
+• Replacing or reassigning resources based on availability.

-By changing the timing of tasks.
+• Adjusting the timing of activities.

 Definitions